Khurifa/Module-2-Challenge/README.md

  One line of code can be be in different location
  The out come of the can effect the outcome (what would be print out ) Sometimes code are very complex to follow
+ The time that it would (a lot of time )

 Advantages:
   By using excel the code is more easy to follow
   Make sure it run smoothly
+  It will lower the chance of having bug (of failing the system )

 How do these pros and cons apply to refactoring the original VBA script?